 LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.

-76) Scale economies are efficiencies that result from flattening the hierarchy of an organization.
-Answer: FALSE
+76) Scale economies are efficiencies that result from flattening the hierarchy of an organization.Answer: FALSEDiff: ModerateAACSB: Application of knowledge

 LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.